Titorat/Course-Voronoi-Diagrams-EN/markdowns/final.md

 # Final words

-In this Course we learned the basics of Voronoi Diagrams.
-The concept is simple yet powerful, and Voronoi Diagrams are widely used on many fields.
+In this course, we learned the basics of Voronoi Diagrams.
+The concept is simple yet powerful as Voronoi Diagrams are widely used in many fields.

 **Pros**